-Our digital experience staff have extensive experience creating elegant, intuitive, and effective visual designs for web and mobile applications – including logos, branding, graphics, layout, information architecture, and navigation.
+Our digital experience staff has extensive experience creating elegant, intuitive, and effective visual designs for web and mobile applications – including logos, branding, graphics, layout, information architecture, and navigation.
 In this always-connected digital world, our human-centric designs target mobile solutions by creating user interfaces for responsive and mobile-first web applications, cross-platform mobile applications, or modern progressive web applications.

-At Quoin, creating a user-interface is part of a comprehensive engineering process, and includes the specification details required for a cross-browser and cross-platform solution.
+At Quoin, creating a user interface is part of a comprehensive engineering process, and includes the specification details required for a cross-browser and cross-platform solution.
 Shown here is an annotated mockup for the Delta 8.7 website, which facilitates hand-off during implementation.
 The site was implemented for UN University to provide a data visualization and knowledge management platform.

 A home page mockup of the e-commerce site for 90+ Cellars is shown here, which demonstrates an attractive and easy-to-use design for consumers.
 We always focus on ensuring that our designs are user-friendly whether they are on a mobile or desktop device.

 Our approach is driven by an alignment between stakeholders and developers.

 We often use methods and tools based on the specific project, but often use the following: